 - GREAT DESIGN: The stationary base is...

-Not only does the 20-foot cable make this HVLP paint sprayer perfect for hitting every side of your project, but its easily-adjustable pressure control and flow adjusters make applying lacquer a breeze.
+Not only does the 20-foot cable make this HVLP sprayer perfect for hitting every side of your project, but its easily-adjustable pressure control and flow adjusters make apply lacquer a breeze.

 Painters love this model because it’s light enough to prevent hand fatigue but still holds enough in the reservoir, so you won't have to worry about refills during a project.
 Plus, it’s versatile enough to use in all your home projects, not just lacquering.